-Maharaja Uthradam Marthanda Verma of Thiruvananthapuram Samsthanam has passed away.
-A noble king, a simple man.
+Maharaja Uthradam Marthanda Varma of Thriuvananthapuram Samsthanam was a noble king, a simple man.

 We had the opportunity of meeting him many years ago when we went to pray at the Anantha Padmanabha Swamy Temple in Thiruvananthapuram.

 This temple has been in news recently for the enormous wealth that it possesses in its vaults.
 All this wealth – gold, silver and precious gems is a result of consistent donations by the royal family, for the last 500 years.